shisuiyou/query-lines-reader/README.md

 ```

-You can use the api set a file size.
+You can use the api set a file size.<br>
 The ‘fileSize‘ for different decisions to improve efficiency

-We use ‘readline’ module to read the file twice when less than then the size
+We use ‘readline’ module to read the file when less than then the size<br>
-We use system command to get file info when greater than the size
+We use system command to get file info when greater than the size<br>
-default 1.5 M
+default 1.5 * 1024 K
 ```js

 let queryLinesReader = new QueryLinesReader(filePath, options);